comparison

 Can Markdown include HTML?

 Many Markdown processors allow inline HTML, but support depends on the platform.
+Some documentation systems sanitize or disable raw HTML for safety.

 Which is better for documentation?